 Not pictured is the smell of roasted poblanos wafting through your house.
 But trust me, it’s included with this recipe and it has the ability to instantly change your mood.

 4-5 poblanos seems to be the sweet spot for this recipe.
-Poblanos don’t have much heat in them but it is possible to use too many.
-This photographed version used six poblanos and was right on the threshold of too spicy for most of us.
-(More info in our Are Poblano Peppers Hot? article.)
+Poblanos don’t have much heat in them but it is possible to use too many as the heat adds up!
+This photographed version used 6 poblanos and was right on the threshold of too spicy for most of us.
+If you want a milder version I would recommend roasting all of the poblanos but only adding half or two-thirds of them to the pan to start with.
+Once blended, take a taste and if you want more heat simply add more poblano.
+Are Poblano Peppers Hot?

 Give the poblanos a good rinse and roast them in the oven at 400F.
 15 minutes later they’ll look like this: